michael-emmi/sync-aware-experiments/README.md

 # Synchronization-Aware Analysis of Asynchronous Programs

-Experiments for a CAV 2014 paper submission.
+Experiments for a SPIN 2014 paper submission.

 ## Requirements